5 risks associated with taking out a personal loan

 3. Damaging your credit

 How to mitigate risk: Set up automatic payments for your loan to ensure you never miss a monthly payment.
+If you are comparing rates, apply for prequalification to avoid a hard credit pull.

-4. Getting stuck with hefty fees
+4. Getting stuck with fees

 A loan may seem perfect if it has a competitive interest rate and strong terms, but be sure to read the fine print to avoid hefty fees.
 Many lenders charge fees for the origination of the loan and some even charge extra for paying off your loan earlier than expected.